theRealYoshi/hiphy-app/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1.5 days)
+### Phase 1: User Authentication, Gif/Tag Model and JSON API (1.5 days)

 In Phase 1, I will begin by setting up user login and authentication area on the index page.
-There will be one model that holds the Gifs, one model that holds tags.
-The react view components for the index page and show page (each individual gif) will be created for the index and show pages.
-Show pages will also show the tags associated with that gif.
+There will be one model that holds the Gifs, one model that holds tags and one model called Taggings that holds the relationships between Gifs and Tags.
 [Details][phase-one]

-### Phase 2: Flux Architecture, Gif CRUD (3 days)
+### Phase 2: Flux Architecture, Gif CRUD (2 days)

 Phase 2 is focused on setting up the Flux architecture.
 After the basic Flux architecture has been set up, a Gif store will be set up.
 I will create the